percona/k8spg-docs/docs/scaling.md

 ...
 ```

-When the support for auto-growable disks is turned on, the
+When the support for auto-growable disks is turned on, the auto grow
-`spec.instances[].dataVolumeClaimSpec.resources.limits.storage` Custom Resource
-option sets the maximum value available for the Operator to scale up:
+will be working automatically if the maximum value available for the Operator to
+scale up is set in the `spec.instances[].dataVolumeClaimSpec.resources.limits.storage`
+Custom Resource option:

 ``` {.text .no-copy}
 spec: